 Mexicans who speak no English (After all, it is their country.)

-I am not saying this is bad, just that it is and it's who we are, we've forgotten how to hang out.
+I am not saying this is bad, just that it is what it is and who we are, we've forgotten how to hang out.
 We have schedules.
 An hour for this, two for that.
-How much can we cram into, excuse me I mean accomplish, in a day.
+The overriding objective is how much can we cram into, excuse me I mean accomplish, in a day.